0xHy0kR1/hacking_notes/portswigger/Authentication/Vulnerabilities in authentication mechanisms/Vulnerabilities in password-based login/overview of Vulnerabilities in password-based login.md

 1. Brute-force attacks
 	- These attacks are typically automated using wordlists of usernames and passwords.
 	- It also involve in using basic logic or publicly available knowledge.
+	- The two most common ways of preventing brute-force attacks are:
+		- Locking the account that the remote user is trying to access if they make too many failed login attempts
+		- Blocking the remote user's IP address if they make too many login attempts in quick succession

 2. Brute-forcing usernames
 	- Usernames are especially easy to guess if they conform to a recognizable pattern, such as an email address.
 For example, business logins in the format `firstname.lastname@somecompany.com`.